mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 A one-line change to code can cost more mana than a 100-line change due to risk and the need for documentation, testing, support and all the other activities needed.

-Every code change added has an initial and on-going mana cost in technical debt, test case coverages and supportability, which is taken into account in feature decisions.
+Every code change added has an initial and on-going mana cost in technical debt, test case coverages, and supportability, which is taken into account in feature decisions.

 ### **MLT**